15 Months Old Baby Food Chart

 With some simple tips, while feeding your kid, you can make the experience easier for you and better for the little ones.

-• Start teaching your kid to eat certain items with his own hands
+• Start teaching your kid to eat certain items with his own hands.

-• It is fine for your kid to eat intermittently than sit quietly for a full meal
+• It is fine for your kid to eat intermittently than sit quietly for a full meal.

-• Don’t fuss if your kid suddenly changes his eating habits
+• Don’t fuss if your kid suddenly changes his eating habits.

-• Make the entire experience of enjoying food items a fun-filled one
+• Make the entire experience of enjoying food items a fun-filled one.

 Disclaimer:

-1. Each child is different and so use these meal plans as a trusted guide as per your discretion.
-You can modify the meals according to your child’s preferences / requirements.
+1. Each child is different, so use these meal plans as a trusted guide at your discretion.
+You can modify the meals according to your child’s preferences/requirements.

 2. Never force-feed a child.

-3. While preparing formula, please follow the instructions on the box and use the measuring spoon provided with it.
+3. While preparing the formula, please follow the instructions on the box and use the measuring spoon provided with it.

 4. While introducing solid food to a baby, initially, one needs to prepare watery gruels/soups.
-As a child gets older, the caretaker/ mother has to increase the thickness of the liquids slowly according to the child’s capacity to swallow.
-Foods that are too thick can cause stomach upset/ unnecessary load; while excessively watery food might cause the child to remain hungry.
+As a child gets older, the caretaker/ mother has to slowly increase the liquids’ thickness according to the child’s capacity to swallow.
+Foods that are too thick can cause stomach upset/ unnecessary load, while excessively watery food might cause the child to remain hungry.

-5. Some kids may eat less on some days and that is absolutely alright.
+5. Some kids may eat less on some days, and that is absolutely alright.
 However, if a child eats less for more than 3-4 consecutive days, please visit a doctor to guide further.

 6. A child may eat less during the teething phase or if he/she may not be feeling well.
 You could increase breast milk /formula feeds on those days.
 Re-introduce the foods once the child is back to normal.